Mesoblattinidae

-Mesoblattinidae is an extinct family of cockroaches known from the Mesozoic.
+Mesoblattinidae is an extinct, problematic family of cockroaches known from the Mesozoic.
 It was formerly considered a wastebasket taxon for Mesozoic cockroaches, but the family has subsequently been better defined, with many taxa transferred to Caloblattinidae.
 It is considered to have close affinities with Blattidae and Ectobiidae, as well as possibly Blaberidae.
 The family first appeared by the Early Jurassic.
 They are considered to represent amongst the oldest groups of modern cockroaches, and like them are thought to have laid oothecae.
+Due to the poor ability of forewing venation to correctly classify cockroaches to extensive homoplasy, the value of this family as a taxonomic unit has been strongly questioned, with some authors considering the family a nomen dubium.